 If you have ever felt alone in your struggle for psychological stability, rest assured that many people feel this way.
-Psychological and mental rehab and recovery centers all over the world treat and counsel millions of people every year.
+Psychological treatment centers, including rehab and recovery centers for co-occurring illnesses, treat millions of people every year.
 According to the National Institute of Mental Health, over 26 percent of all Americans suffer from at least one mental disorder.
 Unfortunately, due to the stigma of mental illness, most people who suffer from even the most common disorders keep their struggles a secret, which only adds to the misconception that mental illness is rare.
 People hide their mental illnesses for many reasons, including:

 How Do I Know if I Really Need Help?

 The fear of judgment by friends, family and coworkers is often enough to keep someone from seeking treatment until something severe happens.
-By this point, it is often difficult to return to a normal life without the assistance of a recovery center.
+By this point, it is sometimes difficult to return to a normal life without the assistance of treatment.
 Fortunately, there are plenty of treatment options available for anyone who suffers from mental illness.
-New drugs are constantly developed to relieve some of the symptoms associated with mental illness, and disorders that were once considered impossible to treat are now easy to control.
-In cases of severe untreated mental illness, inpatient mental health wards are readily available to guide you through the recovery process and find the right treatment option for you.
+New drugs are constantly developed to relieve some of the symptoms associated with mental illness, and disorders that were once considered impossible to treat are now easier to manage.

-If you or a loved one is in need of assistance on the road to stability and normalcy, a recovery center is an excellent choice.
-When a mental health crisis results in a hospital visit, many patients are frequently required to stay in an inpatient recovery center.
+If you or a loved one is in need of assistance on the road to stability and normalcy, a treatment or recovery center might be an excellent choice.
+When a severe mental health crisis results in a hospital visit, many patients are frequently required to stay in an inpatient recovery center.
 However, there are also outpatient recovery centers for people who have not yet reached that point.
 Whether you choose an inpatient or outpatient recovery center depends on your specific set of circumstances.

-Most people who are on the road to recovery choose to recover at an inpatient center, where they are constantly surrounded by compassionate people who know how to provide comfort and relief.
+Many people who struggle with co-occurring addiction and mental health problems choose to recovery at an inpatient center, where they are surrounded by compassionate people who know how to provide comfort and relief.
 Inpatient centers provide a supportive atmosphere for people who feel alone in their suffering.
 If you have concerns about continuing to work during your stay at an inpatient center, ask what program options are available for patients who need to stay in communication with their offices.
-Quality psychological and mental rehabilitation centers understand that mental illness affects people from all walks of life, including business professionals who cannot afford to stay out of work for an extended period of time.
+Quality rehabilitation centers understand that mental illness and addiction affect people from all walks of life, including business professionals who cannot afford to stay out of work for an extended period of time.

 Deciding to Get Help for a Psychological and Mental Disorder Recovery

 Some people choose an outpatient center instead for many different reasons.
-Reasons include prior commitments, work schedules and familial responsibilities.
-Outpatient centers are usually not the best choice for people who suffer from severe mental illness.
+Reasons include prior commitments, work schedules, and familial responsibilities.
+Outpatient centers are usually not the best choice for people who suffer from severe psychiatric illness.
 However, with the right support system in place, many outpatient centers are still excellent resources for patients on the road to recovery.

-Whether the psychological and mental treatment center you choose is an inpatient or outpatient center, it is vital that you perform extensive research to ensure the center of your choice suits your needs.
+Whether the treatment center you choose is an inpatient or outpatient center, it is vital that you perform extensive research to ensure the center of your choice suits your needs.
 Choosing a quality recovery center will ensure that you or your loved one will receive only the most compassionate care.
-Call us at 1-888-968-7541 for further assistance as you search for the right psychological and mental recovery center.
-Our hotlines are always open, and we are always happy to provide the tools you need to ensure your recovery is one that lasts.
+Call 1-888-892-1840Who Answers? for further assistance if you are looking for a center that treats both mental illness and addiction.
+If you are looking for mental health treatment, only, try visiting the SAMHSA website to find a provider near you, or contact your insurance company.